frconor-ebook/meditations/_posts/2025-10-25-the-pharisee-and-the-publican.md

 He says: "Prayer is successfully being quiet, listening to God, and being able to hear the ineffable speaking of the Holy Spirit, who dwells in us and cries out silently" (Robert Cardinal Sarah, *The Power of Silence*, Point 64).

 "Prayer," he says, "demands that we successfully keep quiet so as to hear and listen to God.
 Silence requires absolute availability with respect to God\'s will.
 Man must be completely turned towards God and towards his brethren.
 Silence is a quest and a form of charity, in which God\'s eyes become our eyes and God\'s heart is grafted onto our heart.
-We cannot stay in the presence of the fire of divine silence without being burned" (R. Sarah, Point 116).
+We cannot stay in the presence of the fire of divine silence without being burned.

 "The spiritual life goes through alternating phases in which God successively shows and hides himself, makes himself heard, and is quiet.
 Prayer teaches us the subtleties of divine speech.
 Is God being silent or are we not hearing him because our interior ear and our intellect are not accustomed to his language?
 The fruit of silence is learning to discern his voice, even though it always keeps its mystery.

 "In prayer, the divine voice is powerful in that it is capable of touching us in our inmost depths, but it manifests itself in an extremely discreet way.
 The paths of the spiritual life are quite varied, and some may pass through a desert that seems endless.
 There are persons for whom God\'s silence in their life is almost palpable" (R. Sarah, Chapter V).

 "On the merely physical level," he says, "man can find rest only in silence.
-The most beautiful things in life take place in silence"---the grass grows in silence, the trees grow in silence, and the flowers grow in silence.
+The most beautiful things in life take place in silence"---the grass grows in silence, the trees grow in silence, the flowers grow in silence.
 "We can read or write when we have silence at our disposal.
 How is even one moment of prayer life imaginable apart from silence?"
 (R. Sarah, Point 20).

 "There are external situations that should promote interior silence.
 It is necessary to provide ourselves with the means of the best possible environment for finding within us the silence that allows us to be in intimate communion with God.